dlecocq/anagrammer/src/README.md

 1. `contains` -- test for containment of a particular string
 1. `anagrams` -- find all combinations of the provided letters in the repository

+In addition, there's also a convenience method to read in space-separated words from a file, called `loadFile`

 Example
 =======